 While our focus for the eight finalist drams had been on balance, Sukhinder explained that this wasn’t always the most essential factor for independent bottlers.
 ‘Distillers look for something quite balanced, something that shows their character’ he said, ‘but what we’re looking for is something that tastes nice.
 Sometimes we’re looking for something that is perfectly balanced but sometimes you want something wild and flavourful.
 Overall we just look for a good whisky.’
 The Caol Ila, in case you haven’t guessed, was very good indeed.

 And the winner?
 The Whisky Exchange Whisky of the Year 2018 is Bowmore 15 Year Old, one of the two drams that were clear favourites with the audience.
-Runner-up is the striking Ailsa Bay, and thanks to our special offer, both are just £50 if you fancy seeing what all the – entirely justified – fuss is about.
+Runner-up is the striking Ailsa Bay, and thanks to our special offer, both are great value if you fancy seeing what all the – entirely justified – fuss is about.